autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ### How to choose and interpret the evaluation metric?
 Different evaluation metrics capture different properties of the forecast, and therefore depend on the application that the user has in mind.
 For example, weighted quantile loss (`"mean_wQuantileLoss"`) measures how well-calibrated the quantile forecast is; mean absolute scale error (`"MASE"`) compares the mean forecast to a naive baseline.
-For more details about the available metrics, see [Metrics overview](forecasting-model-zoo).
+For more details about the available metrics, see the documentation for [autogluon.timeseries.evaluator.TimeSeriesEvaluator](https://github.com/awslabs/autogluon/blob/master/timeseries/src/autogluon/timeseries/evaluator.py#L53).

 Note that AutoGluon always reports all metrics in a **higher-is-better** format.
 For this purpose, some metrics are multiplied by -1.